 Since joining Frost Brown Todd, Nolan has carved a niche as a go-to business litigation and regulatory attorney.
 In particular, Nolan has successfully handled complex commercial disputes in federal and state courts throughout Kentucky and has represented clients in administrative, civil, and criminal proceedings on various federal and state law claims.
 Additionally, he has helped grow Frost Brown Todd’s hemp regulatory group into the preeminent practice in the United States.
 In this role, Nolan has advised clients at all levels of the hemp and derivative products supply chains on myriad issues, including compliance, contract enforcement, import/export, inspections, labeling and packaging, licensing, and litigation.

-Prior to joining Frost Brown Todd, Nolan interned for the Attorney General of Kentucky in the Consumer Protection Division, and in a western Kentucky trial office of the Kentucky Department of Public Advocacy.
+Prior to joining Frost Brown Todd, Nolan gained extensive work experience in government, which has facilitated his efforts drafting hemp legislating and advising lawmakers and regulatory officials on hemp issues.
+Specifically, Nolan has completed internships with the Kentucky Attorney General’s Office and Kentucky Department of Public Advocacy.
+Nolan has also worked for two members of the House of Lords and a member of the U.S. Congress.
 While in law school, Nolan was a member of the Moot Court Board National Team and Kentucky Law Journal.
-He also represented the University of Kentucky College of Law as a college senator in Student Government and as a University Supreme Court Justice.
+He also represented the University of Kentucky College of Law as a Student Government senator and University Supreme Court Justice.

 U.S. District Courts for the Eastern and Western Districts of Kentucky